piyushs131/piyushs131/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👯 I’m looking to collaborate on **Machine Learning and Research publications**
+- 👯 I’m looking to collaborate on **Machine Learning and Research publication**

 - 💬 Ask me about **Development and Competitive Programming**